Locations:

 Management and Treatment

-Providers recommend surgery for certain people (with or without symptoms) with anomalous origin of the left coronary artery, but only for some of those who have anomalous origin of the right coronary artery with symptoms.
+Providers recommend surgery for certain people (with or without symptoms) with anomalous origin of the left coronary artery.
+But they only suggest it for some of those who have an anomalous origin of the right coronary artery with symptoms.
 Most adults with anomalous origin of the right coronary artery don’t need surgery.

 Many people without symptoms, especially young and healthy people, choose to have surgery to prevent possible problems with their coronary arteries.